-You should always try to obtain urgently needed services from network providers.
-However, if providers are temporarily unavailable or inaccessible and it is not reasonable to wait to obtain care from your network provider when the network becomes available, we will cover urgently needed services that you get from an out-of-network provider.
+You should always try to obtain urgently needed services from the plan's network of providers.
+However, if providers are unavailable or inaccessible and it is not reasonable to wait to obtain care when the provider becomes available, we will cover urgently needed services received from an out-of-network provider.

-When you need urgent care, contact your PCP or Medical Group.
-If your PCP or Medical Group is unavailable, please see the Provider Directory located on our website at clevercarehealthplan.com/provider.
-You can also find network urgent care facilities or call Customer Service at the number on the back of this booklet.
+When you need urgent care, contact your PCP or Medical Group first.
+If neither one is available, you may call our 24-hour Nurseline 1-800-396-1961 or Teladoc 1-800-TELADOC (835-2362).
+A list of Urgent Care Centers is found in our Provider Directory at clevercarehealthplan.com/provider.
+You can call Member Services at the number on the back of this booklet.